Mine-craft the Prequel: The Photographic Story of East Midlands Coal

 Mine-Craft the Prequel: The Photographic Story of East Midlands Coal

-The Mine-craft the Prequel coalmining heritage project runs from 1st August 2023 to 31st July 2024 and is a collaboration between Nottingham Trent University (project lead), the Coal Authority, Derbyshire Record Office and Mine2Minds Education.
-It will focus on both the tangible and intangible heritage of the coal mining industry in the East Midlands.
-The project is funded by Innovative Knowledge Exchange Fund at Nottingham Trent University.
+The Mine-craft the Prequel coalmining heritage project ran from 1st August 2023 to 31st July 2024 and was a collaboration between Nottingham Trent University (project lead), the Coal Authority, Derbyshire Record Office and Mine2Minds Education.
+It focused on both the tangible and intangible heritage of the coal mining industry in the East Midlands.
+The project was funded by Institute for Knowledge Exchange Practice at Nottingham Trent University.

 Coalmining Heritage photos workshop event at the Coal Authority.
 Photo Credit: Paul Fillingham

-The tangible heritage focuses mainly on the photographic collection of the Coal Authority at its Mansfield HQ, which comprises around 60,000 digitised images of which 13,000 are from the East Midlands.
+The tangible heritage focused mainly on the photographic collection of the Coal Authority at its Mansfield HQ, which comprises around 60,000 digitised images of which 13,000 are from the East Midlands.

-All of the images are part of the National Archives and date mainly from the 1950’s to the 1980s.
-These iconic images cover a wide range of coal industry subjects including the industrial process, working practices, equipment, people and social history.
+All of the images are part of the National Archives (PRO COAL 80 collection) and date mainly from the 1950’s to the 1980s.
+These iconic images cover a wide range of coal industry subjects including the industrial process, working practices, mining equipment, people and social history.

-Many of these photographs lack full and accurate information (meta-data) and the project will gather this information from the last generation of East Midlands coal miners.
+Many of these photographs lacked full and accurate information (meta-data) and the project planned to gather relevant information from the last generation of East Midlands coal miners and their families.

-The intangible part of the proposed project is the knowledge capture of the working process, the living language / terminology and the social history connected with the coalmining industry or pit talk as it was known.
-The iconic coal images will help aid memory recall in order for mining memories to be recorded via oral testimony.
+The intangible part of the proposed project included the knowledge capture of the working process, the living language / terminology and the social history connected with the coalmining industry.
+The iconic coal images helped aid memory recall in order that mining memories were be recorded via oral testimony.

-The project focuses on six case studies all of which have significant anniversaries in 2023.
-These are Silverhill Colliery (officially closed 1993), Markham Colliery (closed 1993), Snibston Colliery (closed 1983), Whitwick Colliery (125th anniversary of the 1898 mining disaster), Nottinghamshire Miners Gala (last one 1983) and Pleasley Colliery (150th anniversary of sinking and 40th anniversary of closure).
+The project focused on six case studies all of which had significant anniversaries in 2023.
+These were Markham Colliery (closed 1993), Snibston Colliery (closed 1983), Whitwick Colliery (125th anniversary of the 1898 mining disaster), the Nottinghamshire Miners Gala (last one 1983), Pleasley Colliery (150th anniversary of sinking and 40th anniversary of closure) and Silverhill Colliery (officially closed 1993).

 Coal face at Markham Colliery, North Derbyshire.
 Photo Credit: Coal Authority